danfuzz/samizdat/doc/samizdat-0/library-listlet.md

 #### `listletDelNth listlet n <> listlet`

-Returns a listlet just like the given one, except that the `n`th (zero-based) element is deleted, if `n` is a valid intlet index into the given listlet.
-If `n` is not a valid index (not an intlet, or with a value out of range), then this returns the original listlet as the result.
+Returns a listlet just like the given one, except that the `n`th (zero-based) element is deleted, if `n` is a valid integer index into the given listlet.
+If `n` is not a valid index (not an integer, or with a value out of range), then this returns the original listlet as the result.